Tracer: Spatial Sound Composer

 "4DSOUND is a collective exploring spatial sound as a medium.
 Since 2007, they have developed an integrated hardware and software system that provides a fully omnidirectional sound environment.
 In 2015, 4DSOUND founded the Spatial Sound Institute in Budapest, a permanent facility dedicated to the research and development of spatial sound."

-How it works?
+How it all works?

 Tracer therefore presents a somehow extended, immersive interface for a composers planning their composition on the 4DS System.
 It’s a prototyping tool for the artist, that lets them design the spatial composition using freely drawn paths.

-Navigation and interaction
+Navigation in space and interactions

 We’ve also added more controls over some sonic and spatial parameters.
-It’s possible to control the volume of the track, its play state, speed of Tracer following the path, play mode of the tracer along the path, along physical dimensions of the sound in space and send the track through an effect chain.
+It’s possible to control the volume of the track, its play state, speed of Tracer following the path, play mode of the Tracer along the path, along physical dimensions of the sound in space and send the track through an effect chain.